Particular/docs.particular.net/samples/prometheus-grafana/sample.md

 snippet: name-mapping

 The registered observers convert NServiceBus.Metric *Signals* to Prometheus *Counters* and NServiceBus.Metric *Durations* to Prometheus *Summaries*.
-Additionally labels are added that identify the endpoint, the endpoint queue and more within Prometheus.
-With this label it is possible to filter and group metric values.
+Additionally, labels are added that identify the endpoint, the endpoint queue and more within Prometheus.
+With this label, it is possible to filter and group metric values.

 WARNING: Labels should be chosen thoughtfully since each unique combination of key-value label pairs represents a new time series which can dramatically increase the amount of data stored.
 The labels used here are for demonstration purpose only.